-13 Grading policy
+11 Grading policy

-The final grade will be primarily based on problem sets (P), one in-class quiz (Q_1) , one take-home quiz (Q_2) , and a final (F).
-The problem sets will together be worth about 80 points, the in-class quiz about 80 points, the take-home quiz about 150 points, and the final exam about 180 points.
+The final grade will be primarily based on problem sets, two in-class quizzes, and a final.
+The problem sets will together be worth about 20% of your final grade, the in-class quizzes about 20% each (40% total), and the final exam about 40%.